-Associate Professor of History Edward Miller's book, Misalliance: Ngo Dinh Diem, the United States, and the Fate of South Vietnam, will be published May 1, 2013, by Harvard University Press.
-He will talk about his book in Fall 2013 at a Dickey Center event.
+Associate Professor of History Edward Miller's book, Misalliance: Ngo Dinh Diem, the United States, and the Fate of South Vietnam, was published in May 2013 by Harvard University Press.
+He spoke at Dartmouth about his book on September 24, 2013.

 One of the best ways Dickey can help support Dartmouth faculty is through the Dickey Center Manuscript Review Program.
 The program is designed to provide helpful and timely feedback to faculty preparing monographs or other similarly large academic works prior to submission for publication.